Wooster Square Park

 Historic Origins

-Wooster Square Park is a historic urban park located in the Wooster Square neighborhood of New Haven, Connecticut.
-The park occupies a full city block, bordered by Chapel Street, Academy Street, Greene Street, and Wooster Place.
+Tucked away in New Haven, Connecticut, Wooster Square Park holds court in the neighborhood that shares its name.
+This urban oasis occupies an entire city block, neatly framed by Chapel Street, Academy Street, Greene Street, and Wooster Place.

 All Features & Facilities